SamNHS/samnhs.github.io/docs/about.md

 title: About
 permalink: /about/
 ---
-I work as a senior application developer for the National Health Service in the UK as part of North East Lincolnshire CCG.
-I have experience in many different areas, both on the server side and client side.
+I work as a senior application developer for the National Health Service in the UK as part of Humber and North Yorkshire ICB.
+I have experience in many different areas, both on the server side and client side and work mostly with web technologies and .NET / C#.

 ## Application Server Administration